Ransford-Yeboah Königsdörffer: Hamburger SV

 On 28 June 2022, it was announced that Königsdörffer had signed for 2.
 Bundesliga club Hamburger SV on a four-year contract for a fee of €1.2 million.

+Mainz 05

+On 20 May 2026, Königsdörffer moved to Mainz 05.
+On 6 September 2026, he scored his first goal for Mainz, against former club Hamburger SV.

 International career

 Being born to a Ghanaian father and a German-Guadeloupean mother, Königsdörffer was able to choose to represent either the countries at international level.

 On 2 September 2021, he made his official debut for the German under-21 national team, coming in as a substitute for Youssoufa Moukoko at the 73rd minute of a 6–0 win against San Marino in the 2023 European Under-21 Championship qualifiers.

 In July 2022, the president of the Ghana FA, Kurt Okraku, announced that Königsdörffer was one of the few players that had officially switched allegiances to represent the Ghanaian senior national team internationally.
 He debuted with Ghana as a late substitute in a 1–0 friendly win over Nicaragua on 27 September 2022.
 He was however excluded from Ghana's 2022 World Cup squad, declaring himself "disappointed".